elastic/apm/specs/agents/tracing-spans-destination.md

 These fields are deprecated and removed from Elasticsearch documents.

-However, we can't just remove them from the intake payloads as they're a required field in the intake API.
+However, we can't just remove them from the intake payloads as they're required fields in the intake API.

 **Value**

 Agents MUST NOT manually set these fields.
-Agents MUST NOT offer a non-deprecated public APIs to set them.
+Agents MUST NOT offer non-deprecated public APIs to set them.

 The intake JSON spec (up until at least 7.15) requires the fields to be present if `context.destination.service.resource` is set.
 Future versions of APM Server will remove the fields from the intake API and drop it if sent by agents.